ban08/security-labs/Loogbooks/LOGBOOK4.md

    $ gcc mynewset.c (name of the program)
    $ sudo chown root a.out (changing the exacutable output of the program to root)
-   $ sudo shmod 4755 a.out (making it a SET-UID program) A new director needs to be created, here I choose the name malicious, and put in front of PATH:
+   $ sudo shmod 4755 a.out (making it a SET-UID program) A new directory needs to be created.
+Here I chose the name malicious, and put it in front of PATH:
    $ mkdir -p ~/malicious
    $ export PATH="$HOME/malicious:$PATH"
 And created a program called ls.c inside said directory with the code: